Selected Publications

 📄 Read the paper

 This highly cited journal article presents a framework for evaluating the quality of major knowledge graphs.
-It remains a foundational reference for semantic web researchers and linked data quality assessment.
+It remains a foundational reference for semantic web research and linked data quality assessment, and it received the Outstanding Paper Award of the Semantic Web Journal.